neat/mutation/add-conn

 Assign an innovation id for a new connection, reusing when possible.

 Innovation assignment is the historical memory for connection growth.
-If the unordered node pair has been seen before, this helper reuses that innovation id.
-Otherwise it allocates a new global id and stores it under both the symmetric key and the legacy directional aliases.
+If the exact directed edge has already been recorded for the active generation, this helper reuses that innovation id.
+Otherwise it allocates a new global id and stores it under the pair's directional key.

 Parameters: